tomhsu1990/Robot-Vacuum-Cleaner/README.md

 5. What about there are moving obstacles in the environment?

 6. What about there are "movable" obstacles in the environment?

+    Since we only uses vacuum cleaner's bumper to accomplish the task, we cannot deal with movable obstacles after they are moved by the     cleaner.
+The algorithm will treat the movable obstacles as empty spaces while moving the obstacles.
+Once, the cleaner cannot move       the obstacle, the obstacle will be considered as a stuck space.